 To some, the most popular guitar effects — overdrive, distortion, and fuzz — are nigh-indistinguishable and their names are used interchangeably.
 This is understandable, as there’s overlap in the sound that many pedals are capable of achieving.
 There are some differences that are worth pointing out however.

 Overdrive pedals provide the warmest and mildest of the three sounds, and are designed to mimic the sound of cranked-up, vintage tube amps (think good old-fashioned blues).
 Distortion, on the other hand, provides a greater level of gain and crunch, resulting in a more intense alteration of sound and the “meaner” tone often associated with heavier rock and metal.

 As for fuzz, you can think of it as the fun, yet unrefined, cousin of the sound produced by overdrive pedals.
 It was one of the first among the guitar effects that musicians began to experiment back in the 1960s, and the tone is unmistakable — warm, well-rounded, and, to sum it up in a word, fuzzy.

 Which specific pedals get the nod when it comes to these categories?
-Every guitarist has their preferences.
-At my behest, Jarrett chimed in with a few of his all-time favorites:
+Every guitarist has their preferences, and at my behest, Jarrett chimed in with a few of his all-time favorites:

 In the end, however, find what you like, use what you feel suits you best, and have fun.
 If you’re interested in delving deeper into the topic of various guitar effects, I highly recommend checking out Gibson’s classic article, Effects Explained: Overdrive, Distortion, and Fuzz.
 It explains more history/technical details, and provides a few examples of standout effects pedals that have earned their place in many a guitarist’s collection.